 If there is a problem with the operation of the flywheel and how it is interacting with the clutch plate, then it is inevitable that there will be rattling and grinding noises due to the speed at which these parts move.

-It is also likely that you will get a foul burning smell from underneath your vehicle especially when the vehicle is under load, going up a steep hill slowly, if you are stuck in stop-go traffic or when reversing slowly.
+One of the more common warped flywheel symptoms is a bad burning smell from underneath your vehicle, especially when the vehicle is under load, going up a steep hill slowly, if you are stuck in stop-go traffic or when reversing slowly.

 can you drive with a bad flywheel?

 Yes, sometimes you will get away with driving with a bad flywheel, it all depends on how badly damaged the flywheel is.